Troubleshooting and Frequently Asked Questions (FAQs)

 - If the student understands how to answer questions, but keeps running out of time before entering an answer, you may need to extend the time limits for that student.

 - If the student does not understand how to answer questions, review the testing procedures with the student.
-The Pretest Instructions are an excellent resource for performing such a review.
+The Star Reading Spanish™ Test Administration Manual (both the English and Spanish version) is an excellent resource for performing such a review.

 No. One of the things the Star Reading Spanish test is assessing is a student's independent reading ability.
 Reading the test questions to the student would defeat the purpose and have an adverse effect on the validity of the test results.

 As long as the student hasn't also accidentally closed the browser window where the test is taking place, the student can simply close the other program/window and return to the test.